Phone: 01234 325781

 Back in 1983 a group of people with Multiple Sclerosis decided they wanted to provide help, support and therapy for others with MS in Bedfordshire and Northamptonshire.

-At that time, Hyperbaric Oxygen Therapy (HBOT) was the treatment being sought by people with MS. HBOT was not available on the NHS so funds were raised to provide it ourselves.
+At that time, Oxygen Therapy was the treatment being sought by people with MS. This was not available on the NHS so funds were raised to provide it ourselves.

 Over 1000 Members